rishabhrawat05/FarmHelpFrontend/README.md

-Based on the information you provided, here is a well-documented README for your project:

----

 # FarmHelp

 FarmHelp is a web-based platform designed to empower farmers with real-time, personalized, and localized farming support.
 Built using advanced technologies like Gemini AI, React.js, Python, and Flask, the platform delivers agricultural expertise right to the farmer’s fingertips — in their own language.